 Now you are ready to think about the services you need for your domain name and to develop your business website.
 There are free publication tools available if you do not want to hire a professional web developer.
-Your domain name provider can tell you more about your options.
+Your registrar can tell you more about your options.

 What does a domain name cost?

-The domain name provider pays a set rate to us to register a domain name.
-In addition, you will have to pay your provider for his part of the job.
-Rates vary depending on the types of services you order, rates also vary between providers.
+The registrar pays a set rate to us to register a domain name.
+In addition, you will have to pay your registrar for their part of the job.
+Rates vary depending on the types of services you order, rates also vary between registrars.

-Our price to the provider for the registration of a domain name is 75 NOK including VAT.
+Our price to the registrar for the registration of a domain name is 75 NOK including VAT.
 The registration fee also covers the annual fee for the first year.
-The annual fee after that is NOK 75 including VAT from us to the provider.
+The annual fee after that is NOK 75 including VAT from us to the registrar.

-The providers have different price models, and some also have special offers that might result in a lower price.
-It can therefore be worth while to check prices from several providers.
+The registrars have different price models, and some also have special offers that might result in a lower price.
+It can therefore be worth while to check prices from several registrars.